 Huddle Up Question

-Huddle up with your kids and ask, “What is the hardest thing about you to share with others?”
+Huddle up with your kids and ask, “What is something about you that’s hard to share with others?”